-The Management is planning to expand our Machining capacity further and also replace some of the old forging equipment.
-This will be one of the focus areas in this year.

-Considering the Government's policy of encouraging green energy, benefit being derived from the operation of a 2.1 MW Windmill plant and the experience gained, the Company has decided to acquire and install a 2.25 MW Land Based Solar Plant, on turnkey basis, at the cost of about Rs.
+The Management is planning to expand our Machining capacity further and also replace some of the old forging equipments.
+This will be one of the focus areas this year.
+Considering the Government's policy of encouraging green energy and benefits being derived from the operation of a 2.1 MW Windmill plant, the Company has acquired and installed a 2.25 MW Land Based Solar Plant, on turnkey basis, at the cost of about Rs.
 1,200 Lakhs.
-The said Solar Plant will be commissioned in FY 2023-24.

 The power generated through Solar Plant will be substantially economical when compared with the MSEB's tariff.
 The pay-back period for Plant is expected to be 5 years whereas the Plant is guaranteed to generate power for 25 years with small degeneration of 5 % per year.